Aniket71999/DataAnalysisUdemyCourses/README.md

 # Data Analysis on Udemy Courses

-This project is licensed under the terms of the Apache License 2.0
+This project is licensed under the terms of Apache License 2.0

 About: -
 This project is to analyse a data set related to Udemy Courses of the description and the overall courses